angadsingh/argos-presence/README.md

 ### Argos Room Presence

 This project builds a room presence solution on top of [Argos](https://github.com/angadsingh/argos).
-Using just a cheap raspberry pi zero w  [+ an attached pi camera, or an RTMP enabled camera] in any room.
+Using just a cheap raspberry pi zero w (plus an attached pi camera, or an RTMP enabled camera] in any room.
 This project provides a reliable, robust and efficient mechanism to detect if people are present in that room or not, allowing you to then use it as an MQTT sensor in [HomeAssistant](http://hass.io/) for automating lighting, media players, heating or what have you in that room, as a consequence.

 #### Preface